adam-rumpf/combat-turtles/index.md

 #### Opponent Attributes

 The following is a list of attributes which describe the opponent turtle's state.
-Both turtles act simultaneously during the step event, and so these attributes are based on the opponent's attributes as of the end of the previous step.
+Both turtles act simultaneously during the step event, and so these attributes are based on the opponent's attributes as of the end of the previous step (with the exception of the `self.other_cooldown` and `self.other_can_shoot` attributes, which are up-to-date for the current step)..

 * `self.other_x` -- Opponent's previous horizontal coordinate (px).
 * `self.other_y` -- Opponent's previous vertical coordinate (px).